Can Foreigners Buy Property in Bali?

 Buyers who purchase without proper due diligence often encounter:

-- Unclear title chains: family disputes, inherited land with multiple claimants
+- Unclear title chains, such as family disputes or inherited land with multiple claimants

-- No building permit: makes the property uninsurable and not legally rentable
+- No building permit.
+The property becomes uninsurable and not legally rentable

 The Ayla Method